QUO VADITIS

 Instructions for the authors of presentations

-The length of oral presentations: Keynote lectures 20 minutes + 10 minutes questions, presentations 15 minutes + 5 minutes questions
+The length of the oral presentation is 15 minutes + 5 minutes for questions

-Abstracts will be published in the Book of Abstracts.
+Abstracts will be published in the electronic Book of Abstracts.

 PROGRAMME